lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 ## Creating a client

-I think now that the endpoints are setup we should create a client that can send requests and consume the streams sent back to it.
-Later on we will briefly look at the flow code to get a fuller understanding of whats going on.
+I think now that the endpoints are set up we should create a client that can send requests and consume the streams sent back to it.
+Later on, we will briefly look at the flow code to get a fuller understanding of whats going on.

 To send requests to a reactive back-end Spring WebFlux provides the `WebClient` class provides a way to both send and handle the returned stream.
 The `MessageClient` below does just that:
 ```kotlin